Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Background

 In order to perform an exhaustive enumeration up to isomorphism it is advantageous to restrict the search space as much as possible without losing any solutions up to isomorphism---this process is known as \emph{symmetry breaking}.
 In this section we recount the symmetry breaking used in Delisle's thesis~\cite{delisle2010search} for 4-nets(10) with two relations (stated in terms of $\MOLS{2}{10}$)\@.
 Say $(A,B)$ is a $\MOLS{2}{10}$ whose corresponding net has 2 nontrivial relations.
 Delisle's method for adding symmetry breaking constraints on $(A,B)$ is based on adding additional constraints on the entries in the first column and row of $A$ and $B$.

 Suppose $(A,B)$ is a pair of orthogonal Latin squares with two relations of the form

-The form of the relations define equivalence classes on the rows (from parallel class 1), columns (from parallel class 2), symbols of $A$ (from parallel class 3), and symbols of $B$ (from parallel class 4).
+The form of the relations define equivalence classes on the rows (from parallel class 1), columns (from parallel class 2), symbols of $A$ (from parallel class 3), and symbols of~$B$ (from parallel class 4).
 For example, the row equivalence classes are determined by the values of $x_1$, $y_1$, and $z_1$: explicitly, the equivalence classes of rows will be defined by the index sets $[0,x_1)$, $[x_1,x_1+y_1)$, $[x_1+y_1,x_1+y_1+z_1)$, and $[x_1+y_1+z_1,10)$.
-Note that the following six equivalence operations on pairs of Latin squares $(A,B)$ preserve the orthogonality of the squares and the form of the relations. \begin{enumerate} \item Permutation of rows of $A$ and $B$ preserving the row equivalence classes. \item Permutation of columns of $A$ and $B$ preserving the column equivalence classes. \item Permutation of the symbols of $A$ preserving the $A$-symbol equivalence classes. \item Permutation of the symbols of $B$ preserving the $B$-symbol equivalence classes. \item Taking the transpose of $A$ and $B$ (when the row and column equivalence classes match, i.e., cases 1--3 and 5). \item Swapping $A$ and $B$ (when the $A$-symbol and $B$-symbol equivalence classes match, i.e., cases 1 and 3--5). \end{enumerate}
+Note that the following six equivalence operations on pairs of Latin squares $(A,B)$ preserve the orthogonality of the squares and the form of the relations. \begin{enumerate} \item Permutation of rows of $A$ and $B$ preserving row equivalence classes (the same permutation applied to $A$ and $B$ simultaneously). \item Permutation of columns of $A$ and $B$ preserving column equivalence classes (the same permutation applied to $A$ and $B$ simultaneously). \item Permutation of the symbols of $A$ preserving $A$-symbol equivalence classes. \item Permutation of the symbols of $B$ preserving $B$-symbol equivalence classes. \item Taking the transpose of $A$ and $B$ (when the row and column equivalence classes match, i.e., cases 1--3 and 5). \item Swapping $A$ and $B$ (when the $A$-symbol and $B$-symbol equivalence classes match, i.e., cases 1 and 3--5). \end{enumerate}

 Fix an ordering of the entries of a Latin square in the following way: the entries of the first column (from top to bottom) are first, and then the entries of the first row (from left to right) are next.
 The remaining entries can be ordered arbitrarily.
 In this way, if $A$ and $A'$ are two distinct Latin squares we say $A<A'$ if on the first entry in which $A$ and $A'$ differ, say at index $(i,j)$, we have $A_{ij}<A'_{ij}$.
 Similarly, pairs of Latin squares can be ordered after providing an ordering on pairs of symbols.
 For this, a lexicographic ordering is used: say that $(a,b)<(a',b')$ when either $a<a'$ or $a=a'$ and $b<b'$.
 Then, if $(A,B)$ and $(A',B')$ are two distinct pairs of Latin squares, we say $(A,B)<(A',B')$ if on the first entry in which $(A,B)$ and $(A',B')$ differ, say at index $(i,j)$, we have $(A_{ij},B_{ij})<(A'_{ij},B'_{ij})$.